NikhilaGurusinghe/DukeOfEdinburgh/Paluma2018.md

 ![5c36cafd8998e](https://i.loli.net/2019/01/10/5c36cafd8998e.jpg)

-There is a large water reservoir next to it, this is where we refilled our water supplies.
+There is a large creek next to it, this is where we refilled our water supplies.

 ![5c36caa9ab7ea](https://i.loli.net/2019/01/10/5c36caa9ab7ea.jpg)